worldbank/wb-reproducible-research-repository/reproducibility_reviewer_protocol.md

     - **FR**: Flagships and reports (this category includes databases so far).
   - Assign the reviewer, download the files, and store them in the designated folder (internal SharePoint named after the review ID)
     - If there are multiple submissions, zip each version and place them in a subfolder titled "files submitted" for organized tracking.
-- _Special Case_: If an author submits the reproducibility package via email without completing the submission form, please reply with the submission link and request that they complete the form.
-Be sure to also include the link to our reproducibility resources for their reference.
+- _Special Case_: If a package is submitted via email instead of the form, respond with a request to complete [the submission form](https://survey.wb.surveycto.com/collect/prwp_reproducibility?caseid=), and share the [reproducibility guidance resources](https://worldbank.github.io/wb-reproducible-research-repository/) in your reply.

+**General notes**:
 - **Record Time Spent**: Track and document the total time spent on the review, starting from the initial receipt of the reproducibility package through to its publication.
 - **Document Author Communications**: All communications with the authors must be documented in the GitHub issue for the package.
 Each message should be reviewed and approved by the coordinator before being sent.